YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/August 2024/24.08.2024 - Day 5/README.md

-Key points of day :
+## Day 5: Key Takeaways

+1. **Data Breach Check: Have I Been Pwned**
-1 - have I been pwned is a website that checks if your data has been compromised: https://haveibeenpwned.com 2 - for loop is going each item in something and do something or not do something with each item in something.
+   - [Have I Been Pwned](https://haveibeenpwned.com) is a website that allows you to check if your personal data has been compromised in data breaches.

+2. **`for` Loop**
+   - The `for` loop iterates over each item in a sequence and performs an action on each item, or optionally, no action.

+3. **Printing a Loop Variable Outside the Loop**
-3 - To print a loop variable outside the loop in Python, store the loop variable in another variable inside the loop, then print that variable after the loop finishes, else it won't work.
+   - To print a loop variable outside the loop, store it in another variable within the loop, then print that variable after the loop finishes.
+Otherwise, it won’t be accessible.

+4. **Order of Conditions in `if` Statements**
-4 - Order of Conditions Matters, The order of if, elif, and else conditions matters in Python.
+   - The order of `if`, `elif`, and `else` statements matters.
+More specific or complex conditions should come before simpler ones.
-    The more specific or complex conditions should come first (like checking i % 3 == 0 and i % 5 == 0)
+   - For example, when checking conditions like `i % 3 == 0` and `i % 5 == 0` (for FizzBuzz), check for both conditions first (`i % 3 == 0 and i % 5 == 0`) to avoid incorrect outcomes.
-    before simpler conditions (like i % 3 == 0).
-This ensures that the correct code block runs.
-    If you check for i % 3 == 0 first, it would print Fizz and never check the more specific FizzBuzz condition.